-To in incompany to a second in the standing to It is important to pay particular attention to explain which specific resources and related costs are needed for the implementation of the Action, in order to justify their link with the Action (activities, results and objectives) and therefore their funding.
+c) they are necessary for the implementation of It is important to pay particular attention to the Action; explain which specific resources and related costs are needed for the implementation of the Action, in order to justify their link with the Action (activities, results and objectives) and therefore their funding.
 Costs for items charged that were not necessary for the project purposes are a frequent source of cost ineligibility.
-This can be implicitly done in the description of This can be implicitly done in the description of the Action, but more specifically it also has to be included in the budget, in Worksheet 2, in the column "Clarification of the budget items".
+This can be implicitly done in the description of the Action, but more specifically it also has to be included in the budget, in Worksheet 2, in the column "Clarification of the budget items".
 This condition is also strictly linked with letter f) below.